wsslhllmn/itq-workshop-argocd/README.md

     > This is explained in [this article](https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/).\
     > It can also be done the declarative way, which is explained in [this article](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#repositories).

-    Once done, you can apply the application, which should trigger the deployment of 3 applications (the app-of-apps application and 2 guestbook applications).
+    Once done, you can apply the application, which should trigger the deployment of 2 applications (the 2 guestbook applications).
     ```bash
     kubectl apply -f applications/example-app-of-apps.yaml
     ```